-The organisations are guided by the regulator himself (e.g. Switzerland, Germany, UK) or by committees in which the regulator is indirectly represented (e.g. Finland, France, Japan).
+The organisations are guided by the regulator himself (e.g. Switzerland, Germany, UK) or by committees in which the regulator is directly represented (e.g. the Committee for orientation of the research conducted by IRSN in France) or indirectly represented (e.g. Finland, Japan).
 The commissioned organisation usually informs the regulator about the progress made at regular meetings or by means of quarterly or annual reports or in interim and final reports.